dgurudot/tg/terms.md

 The information transmitted is intended only for the person or entity to which it is addressed and may contain confidential and/or privileged material.
 Any review, retransmission, dissemination or other use of, or taking of any action in reliance upon, this information by persons or entities other than the intended recipient is prohibited.
 If you have received this communication in error, please destroy all electronic and paper copies and notify the sender immediately.
 This message cannot be guaranteed to be secure or error-free.
 TradeGrub reserves the right, to the extent required and/or permitted under applicable law, to monitor electronic communications.

+### No Offers or Solicitations

+Nothing in this Agreement or in the TradeGrub website constitutes an offer or a solicitation for the purchase or sale of any security to any person or entity.
+All purchases and sales of securities must be made, and Licensee agrees will be made, through a registered securities broker-dealer of Licensee's choosing and subject to the terms and conditions of Licensee's agreement with the specific broker-dealer.

 ### Brokerage Link
 -   TradeGrub LLC is not a registered broker-dealer and does not endorse or recommend the services of any brokerage company.
 TradeGrub LLC is not affiliated with any specific broker and we are broker neutral trading platform.
 TradeGrub LLC simply provides the broker connectivity for easy and convenient trading across your brokerage accounts from a single easy to use application.
 All trading is executed directly on your respective brokerage platform and  must follow your respective brokerage policies and procedures.